statox/statox.github.io/src/posts/others/comments.md

 });

 /*
- * Get all the issues open in a github repo
+ * Get all of the open issues in a github repo
  */
 function getIssues(cb) {
     return axios.get(